-2.1.
 Creating a Simple JSF Application

-We are going to show you how to create a simple JSF application using the JBoss Developer Studio plug-in for Eclipse.
-The completed application will ask a user to enter a name and click a button.
-The resulting new page will display the familiar message, "Hello <name>!"
-This document will show you how to create such an application from the beginning, along the way demonstrating some of the powerful features of JBoss Developer Studio.
-You will design the JSF application and then run the application from inside JBoss Developer Studio.
-We'll assume that you have already launched Eclipse with JBoss Developer Studio installed and also that the JBoss Developer Studio perspective is the current one.
+Firstly, we assume that you have already launched Eclipse with JBoss Tools plug-ins installed and also that the Web Development perspective is the current one.
 (If not, make it active by selecting Window > Open Perspective > Web Development from the menu bar or by selecting Window > Open Perspective > Other... from the menu bar and then selecting Web Development from the Select Perspective dialog box.)

-2.2.
+2.1.
 Setting Up the Project

-We are first going to create a new project for the application.
+Now we are going to create a new project for the application.

-- Go to the menu bar and select File > New > Project... - Select JBoss Tools Web > JSF > JSF Project in the New Project dialog box - Click Next - Enter "jsfHello" as the project name. - · Leave everything else as is, and click Finish
+- For that go to the menu bar and select File > New > Project... - Select JBoss Tools Web > JSF > JSF Project in the New Project dialog box - Click Next - Enter "jsfHello" as the project name. - · Leave everything else as is, and click Finish

-2.3.
-The JSF Application Configuration File
+2.2.
+JSF Configuration File